top of page

 STEM Connection: Encourages structural engineering, measurement, and problem-solving.

-3. Cupid’s Coding Challenge (Computer Science & Logical Thinking)
+3. Cupid’s Coding Challenge - Computer Science Coding Activity

 Objective: Students will create and follow a coding sequence to help "Cupid" deliver valentines.